luke-ho/city-jumper/README.md

 city-jumper
 ===========

 A quick way to look at high resolution photos from a particular city.
-Images are shown from Flickr.
+Images are shown from flickr.

 Access the page at http://luke-ho.github.io/city-jumper/